DavidJKTofan/cf-icloud-private-relay-ip-list-manager/README.md

 # iCloud Private Relay IP List Manager

-This Cloudflare Worker periodically fetches lists from the [iCloud Private Relay egress IP addresses](https://github.com/hroost/icloud-private-relay-iplist), validates the IP addresses and CIDR ranges, and updates an [IP list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists) called `icloud_private_relay_egress_ips` on your Cloudflare account.
+This Cloudflare Worker `icloud-private-relay-ip-list-manager` periodically fetches lists from the [iCloud Private Relay egress IP addresses](https://github.com/hroost/icloud-private-relay-iplist) and updates an [IP list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists) called `icloud_private_relay_egress_ips` on your Cloudflare account.

+Individual IP addresses and CIDR ranges must be from `/8` to `/32` for IPv4 and from `/12` to `/64` for IPv6.

 ## Features

-- **Fetches** IPv4 addresses from a remote source.
+- **Fetches** IPv4 and IPv6 addresses from a remote source.
-- **Validates** individual IPv4 addresses and CIDR ranges (from `/8` to `/32`).
 - **Creates or updates** a Cloudflare IP List using Cloudflare's API.
 - **Handles cron jobs** to fetch and update the list every 14 days (bi-weekly).